How to paint or seal wood window frames

 Treating wood window frames with Chromated Copper Arsenate (CCA) is a great way of protecting wooden window frames.

-Tip #3 Varnish/stain your wooden windows
+Tip #3 Varnish/stain your traditional wooden windows

 A wood stain is probably less effective than varnish for its ability to prevent rot and weathering but it does help lengthen the life of wood window frames.